go-mixed/kratos-protoc/docs/named_middleware.md

 http.Filter(namedMiddleware.EnableMiddleware())
 ```

-## 5. Register the named middleware in `http.Server`, 3 types of middleware are supported
+## 5. Register the named middleware in `http.Server`, 2 methods of middleware are supported

 ### Type 1.
 Wrap a kratos middleware to a named middleware